 It would have been nice

-to have seen a few more titles by Zeppelin Games.
+to have seen a few more titles by Zeppelin Games in the list.
 They started producing

 games for the 8-bit Atari's from around 1988, which was quite late into